NewkirkS/bookstore-drupal/README.md

 ### License

-*This webpage is licensed under the MIT license.*
+*This webpage is licensed under the GPL 2.0 license.*

 Copyright (c) 2016 **_Stephen Newkirk_**